How to Find and Measure Product-Market Fit

 1. Daily Active Users (DAU) and Monthly Active Users (MAU)

-Start by using startup analytics solutions (for example, Mixpanel or Amplitude) for tracking how many active users you have on a daily and monthly basis.
+Start by using analytics tools (for example, Mixpanel or Amplitude) to track how many active users you have on a daily and monthly basis.
 Is their number growing?
 Great!
 If not, it looks like something you're doing isn't right.
 There can be various reasons for churn: something's wrong with the product or its distribution channels.
-In any case, dive deeper to find out why.
+In any case, dive deeper into these metrics for product market fit to find out why.

 2. Conversion Rate